Boj-sudo/DataStructure/README.md

 - JavaFx
 - Eclipse IDE

+## The project contains the following directory structure:
+- src – that contains all of the Java source files.
+- dist – that contains an executable jar file

 ## Introduction

 Load shedding is a  measure of last resort to prevent the collapse of power system country-wide.